snap-one/docs-driverworks-proxyprotocol/source/includes/103_ui_button_proxy_overview/_1-UIBUTTONPROXYOVERVIEW.md

 Note that OS Release 2.10.0 enhanced this Proxy with the capability to allow for URL manipulation of Navigator's web module feature through the use of the HTML Web View.

 ### HTML WebView Overview
 Adding the HTML WebView functionality to an Experience (UIbutton) driver enables the driver developer to specify a web URL that can provide an HTML interface for the end user.
 The web UI is launched within an embedded browser on the Control4 T3 touch screen.
-There is no support for WebView in the On Screen Navigator, the Flash Navigator or the mobile applications (iOS and Android).

 ### HTML WebView Usage Best Practice Recommendations
 The Driver Developer should implement the proxy interfaces that Control4 provides as a standard part of the user